-8.1.
+- 8.1.
 Change Rooms

+- 8.1.1.
 Adult officials, regardless of gender, should only enter change rooms if accompanied by another adult.
 Prior to entering change rooms, officials should notify the people in the change room of their intended entrance.
 For the avoidance of doubt this requirement does not apply to parents/legal guardians when in a room with their child.

-8.2.
+- 8.2.
 Hotel rooms and other accommodation

-No official should be alone in the room of a child without the presence of another adult.
+- 8.2.1.
+No official should be alone in the room of an athlete without the presence of another adult.
 The doors should always be open.
-Should it be necessary for an official to be alone in the room of a child, the Team Manager or other responsible official must be informed.
-For the avoidance of doubt this requirement does not apply to parents/legal guardians when in a room with their child.

-8.3.
-Travel - General

-All team members over 18 years of age retain an overriding responsibility for the welfare of all children they accompany during team travel activities.
-They have a 'duty of care' for children, and they must meet that duty and avoid unaccompanied and unobserved activities with persons less than 18 years of age wherever possible.
-For the avoidance of doubt this requirement does not apply to parents/legal guardians when in a room with their child.

-8.4.
-Sexual Relationships while on tour

-- 8.4.1.
-During all team travel activities officials must not, under any circumstances engage in conduct of a sexual nature with a child.
-Improper conduct of a sexual nature by an official towards a child includes any form of child sexual abuse (defined within the RA Member Protection Policy) as well as but not limited to the following: - 8.4.1.1. inappropriate conversations of a sexual nature; - 8.4.1.2. obscene language of a sexual nature; - 8.4.1.3. suggestive remarks or actions; - 8.4.1.4. jokes of a sexual nature; - 8.4.1.5. obscene gestures; - 8.4.1.6. unwarranted and inappropriate touching; - 8.4.1.7. sexual exhibitionism; - 8.4.1.8. use of any device to show/watch offensive material; and - 8.4.1.9. any other action that could lead to a child being physically, emotionally, or psychologically harmed.

-8.5.
-Adults under investigation

-Adults under investigation in relation to a matter involving child abuse, or any matter which has the potential to jeopardise their Working With Children Check (WWCC) (or if based in another State the equivalent requirement) status may be prohibited, by the Rowing Victoria Board, from participating in Rowing Victoria activities.

-8.6.
-Coach Assistance

-- 8.6.1.
-All coaches must ensure that all physical contact with children which occurs when coaching is appropriate for the situation and necessary for the athlete's safety.
+Should it be necessary for an official to be alone in the room of an athlete, the Team Manager or other responsible official must be informed.
+For the avoidance of doubt this requirement does not apply to parents/legal guardians when in a room with their child. - 8.3.
+Travel General - 8.3.1.
+All team members over 18 years of age retain an overriding responsibility for the welfare of all athletes they accompany during team travel activities.
+They have a 'duty of care' for athletes and they must meet that duty and avoid unaccompanied and unobserved activities with persons less than 18 years of age wherever possible.
+For the avoidance of doubt this requirement does not apply to parents/legal guardians when in a room with their child. - 8.4.
+Sexual Relationships while on tour. - 8.4.1.
+During all team travel activities officials must not, under any circumstances engage in conduct of a sexual nature with an athlete.
+Improper conduct of a sexual nature by an official towards an athlete includes any form of child sexual abuse (defined within the FA Member Protection Policy) as well as but not limited to the following: - 8.4.1.1. inappropriate conversations of a sexual nature; - 8.4.1.2. obscene language of a sexual nature; - 8.4.1.3. suggestive remarks or actions; - 8.4.1.4. jokes of a sexual nature; - 8.4.1.5. obscene gestures; - 8.4.1.6. unwarranted and inappropriate touching; - 8.4.1.7. sexual exhibitionism; - 8.4.1.8. use of any device to show/watch offensive material; and - 8.4.1.9. any other action that could lead to an athlete being physically, emotionally or psychologically harmed. - 8.5.
+Adults under investigation - 8.5.1.
+Adults under investigation in relation to a matter involving child abuse, or any matter which has the potential to jeopardise their Working With Children Check (WWCC) (or if based in another State the equivalent requirement) status may be prohibited, by the PFC Committee of Management, from participating in PFC activities. - 8.6.
+Coach Assistance - 8.6.1.
+All coaches must ensure that all physical contact with athletes which occurs when coaching is appropriate for the situation and necessary for the athlete's safety.
 It is strongly recommended that: - 8.6.1.1. coaches ensure that there are other adults present whenever coaching; - 8.6.1.2. coaches take care to explain the procedure to the child prior to beginning any physical contact; and - 8.6.1.3. coaches obtain consent from the athlete prior to beginning any physical contact.